crookedneighbor/bladebarringer.com/content/blog/write-a-nuxt-3-blog-part-3.md

 ```

 Here we use the [Vue composition API](https://vuejs.org/api/composition-api-setup.html) along with the [Nuxt Content useContent hook](https://content.nuxtjs.org/api/composables/use-document-driven/) to get access to the `page` variable.
 This gives us all the data we put in the `---` section as properties on the object.

+We need to check and make sure that there is page data available to us, and throw a 404 `createError` in the case that a blog post does not actually exist.

 By default, we'll assume that all blog posts are written by you (fill in your own name/handle in place of `Your Name`) unless an explicit author property is set in the blog post's metadata.